GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 An example taken from structural modeling are Component Diagrams in UML or Internal Block Diagrams in SysML.
 As an example of behavioral modeling, Petri-Nets consist of transitions (actors) and places (states).

-Hereby the components are active elements (represented as SpecIF:Actor), because the components are active system elements, able to change the state of the system.
+Hereby the components are active elements (represented as SpecIF:Actor).
+Cecause the components are active system elements, they are able to change the system state.
-Passive elements (represented as SpecIF:State), may represent data, like UML-object-elements with attributes are mapped to state-elements, because they represent a current system state by their attribute values.
+Passive elements (represented as SpecIF:State) may represent data, like UML-object-elements, whose attributes are mapped to state elements, because they represent a current system state by their attribute values.

 While all model elements are mapped to the three fundamental elements, the original model element type